Neurofibromin/bookmark-dlp/README.md

 ## Releases
 Windows and linux compatible, written in C#, builds for x86 and ARM available.
-Flatpaks, DEB and RPM packages are also generated. <br/>
+Flatpaks, DEB and RPM packages are also generated.
+Arch packagebuild is in the repo, but also available in the AUR.<br/>
 Build your own: this project is open source

 ### Status